How Cheese is Made

 The History of Cheese Making

-Cheese-making has been around for thousands of years.
-It’s believed that the first cheese was made by accident when ancient nomads stored milk in animal stomachs, which contained rennet (an enzyme that coagulates milk).
-The rennet caused the milk to solidify, creating curds and whey.
-The curds were then eaten, and cheese was born.
+People have practiced cheese-making for thousands of years.
+Ancient nomads accidentally made the first cheese by storing milk in animal stomachs, which contained rennet, an enzyme that coagulates milk.
+The rennet solidified the milk, creating curds and whey.
+They ate the curds, and cheese was born.

 Methods Used in Cheese Production